 Ge 136 abc.
 Regional Field Geology of the Southwestern United States.
 3 units (1-0-2); first, second, or third terms, by announcement.
 Prerequisite: Ge 11 ab or Ge 101, or instructor’s permission.
 Includes approximately three days of weekend field trips into areas displaying highly varied geology.
 Each student is assigned the major responsibility of being the resident expert on a pertinent subject for each trip.
 Graded pass/fail.
 Instructor: Kirschvink.

 Ge/Ay 137.
 Planetary Physics.
 9 units (3-0-6); third term.
 Prerequisites: Ph 106 abc, ACM 95/100 abc.
 Solar-system dynamics, with emphasis on slow changes in the orbit and rotation rates of planets and satellites.
 Topics: tidal friction, resonant orbits and rotation rates, gravitational fields of planets and satellites, dynamics of polar wandering, continental drift, and planetary rings.
-Instructors: Brown, Knutson.
+Not offered 2013–14.

 ESE/Ge 139.
 Atmospheric Radiation.
 9 units (3-0-6).
 For course description, see Environmental Science and Engineering.

 Ge 140 b.
 Radiogenic Isotope Geochemistry.
 9 units (3-0-6); second term.
 An introduction to the principles and applications of radiogenic isotope systems in earth science.
 Topics to be covered include radioactive decay phenomena, geochronometry, isotopes as tracers of solar system and planetary evolution, extinct radioactivities, and cosmogenic isotopes.
 Instructor: Farley.
 Taught in even years; alternates with Ge 140a.
-Not offered 2012-13.
+Offered 2013–14.

 Ge/ESE 150.
 Planetary Atmospheres.
 9 units (3-0-6); second term.
 Prerequisites: Ch 1, Ma 2, Ph 2, or equivalents.
 Origin of planetary atmospheres, escape, and chemical evolution.
 Tenuous atmospheres: the moon, Mercury, and outer solar system satellites.
 Comets.
 Vapor-pressure atmospheres: Triton, Io, and Mars.
 Spectrum of dynamical regimes on Mars, Earth, Venus, Titan, and the gas giant planets.
 Instructor: Ingersoll.

 Ge 151.
 Fundamentals of Planetary Surfaces.
 9 units (3-3-3); first term.
 Review of surface histories and processes responsible for the formation and modification of the surfaces of the terrestrial planets and the Jovian satellites.
 Topics: exogenic surface processes, including impact, gravitational degradation, atmospheric modification of surfaces by wind and water, and the direct interaction of surfaces with plasmas; endogenic modification of surfaces by tectonics and volcanism; surface histories of Mercury, Venus, the moon, and Mars; the surfaces of icy bodies.
-Not offered 2012–13.
+Instructor: Ehlmann.

 Ge/ESE 154.
 Readings in Paleoclimate.
 3 units (1-0-2); second term.
 Prerequisite: instructor’s permission.
 Lectures and readings in areas of current interest in paleoceanography and paleoclimate.
 Instructor: Adkins.